 Annemieke Romein (1984) holds a doctorate in (Early Modern) History.
 She has worked as a lecturer/ tutor at the Department of History at Erasmus University Rotterdam.
-She is currently part-time employed at a Teacher’s college (iPabo) in Alkmaar and Amsterdam; and also works at the Teacher’s college (Fontys) in Tilburg.
+She is currently working at the Univerity of Ghent (Belgium) – seconded by the Erasmus University Rotterdam (Netherlands).
+Here she works on a comparative research on governmental institutions of provinces and cities (1579-1701) in the Low Countries.

 Romein finished both her Bachelor in History and her Master in History of Society at EUR, writing her thesis on Bona Politia (good policy and law-making) in the Duchy of Gelderland (17th century).